MDAnalysis/mdanalysis/package/CODE_OF_CONDUCT.md

 5. **Be careful in the words that you choose**.
 Be kind to others.
 Do not insult or put down other community members.
 Harassment and other exclusionary behavior are not acceptable.
 This includes, but is not limited to:
-   * Threats or violent language directed against another person
+   * threats or violent language directed against another person
-   * Discriminatory jokes and language
+   * discriminatory jokes and language
-   * Posting sexually explicit or violent material
+   * posting sexually explicit or violent material
-   * Posting (or threatening to post) other people's personally identifying information ("doxing")
+   * posting (or threatening to post) other people's personally identifying information ("doxing")
-   * Personal insults, especially those using racist or sexist terms
+   * personal insults, especially those using racist or sexist terms
-   * Unwelcome sexual attention
+   * unwelcome sexual attention
-   * Advocating for, or encouraging, any of the above behavior
+   * advocating for, or encouraging, any of the above behavior
-   * Repeated harassment of others.
+   * repeated harassment of others.
 In general, if someone asks you to stop, then stop

 6. **Moderate your expectations**.
 Many in our community volunteer their time.